-The lower the inlet head, the greater chance of cavitation and loss of fuel pressure.
+The lower the inlet head, the greater chance of cavitation at the pump inlet, and hence the resulting loss of fuel pressure.

 This cavitation is also known as vapor lock.
 Unlike carburetors, vapor lock on EFI systems typically happens at the inlet to the electric pump due to high fuel temperatures and low inlet head pressure.

 In order to make the fuel module shown above work in a standard mechanically regulated 4bar/58psi EFI system, the fuel pressure regulator in the module must be replaced.
 A VaporWorx fuel pressure regulator can be used to convert the Gen5/6 SS fuel modules to 4bar constant fuel pressure operation.